Hilary Swank gives birth to twins, shares first photo

-NEW YORK (AP) — Hilary Swank has given birth to twins — a boy and a girl.
+NEW YORK — Hilary Swank has given birth to twins — a boy and a girl.

 The 48-year-old “Million Dollar Baby” actor posted a photo of her and her twins looking at the sunset on Instagram Sunday evening with the caption: “It wasn’t easy.
 But boy (and girl!) was it worth it.”